 Communication solves all problems

-So as a business working with a consultant (or looking to work with one), how do you communicate effectively with your consultant/agency?
+So as a business working with an agency (or looking to work with one), how do you communicate effectively with them?

 Ask for Consistent Meetings